barn2plugins/posts-data-table/readme.txt

 1. Searching and sorting a posts table.
 2. Choose your columns so users can quickly access post information.
-3. An example search for the word "table" - results are displayed instantly.
-4. Sort by any column - this example shows a table sorted by Content.
+3. Sort by any column - this example shows a table sorted by Content.
-5. Prevent rows wrapping onto multiple lines - users can expand a row for extra information.
+4. Prevent rows wrapping onto multiple lines - users can expand a row for extra information.
-6. The settings page.
+5. The settings page.
-7. Upgrade to Posts Table Pro for premium features including custom post types, custom fields, multimedia embeds, and much more.
+6. Upgrade to Posts Table Pro for premium features including custom post types, custom fields, multimedia embeds, and much more.

 == Changelog ==